ganelson/inform/resources/Documentation/Writing with Inform.md

 >
 > This text substitution expands to one or more lines of text crediting each of the extensions used by the current source text, along with their version numbers and authors.
 Every extension is included, even those whose authors have opted for `use authorial modesty`.

+Sometimes authorship is complicated.
+What if Mary Brown finds some Inform 6 code written by John Smith in the mid-90s, and puts an I7 gloss on it to make an I7 extension, but then Pierre Dupont translates it into French: who's the author of the result?
+The rule is that the person making the current, latest version is the author listed in the titling line, so we end up with

+	... by Pierre Dupont begins here.

+But Mary and John deserve their credits too...

+_More to follow when IE-0036 is implemented._

-## Extensions and story file formats
+## Compatibility with story file formats

 ^^{extensions: writing: for a specific virtual machine} ^^{Glulx: extensions for Glulx only} ^^{Z-machine: extensions for Z-machine only} ^^{virtual machine: extensions for Z-machine / Glulx only} ^^{Basic Screen Effects+ext+} ^^{extensions: specific extensions: Basic Screen Effects}

-Inform compiles to several different story file formats, and in each case uses only a small part of their abilities – especially when it comes to fancy tricks with the keyboard or screen.
-So people may well want to write extensions which provide access to some of these tricks.
-Unfortunately, these tricks are very likely to fail to compile – or fail to work – on some of the possible story file formats, so the resulting extension would probably go wrong (and mysteriously wrong) for users who have chosen a different format.

-Inform therefore provides a way for extensions to declare the formats they are compatible with.
-All that is required is to add a proviso in brackets after the title is declared:
+The Inform app gives each project a Settings panel, and the most consequential setting by far looks like this:

+> __Story File Format__
+>
+> Inform translates the source text into a story file which can have either of two standard formats.
+You can change your mind about the format at any time, but some language features require Glulx to be used.
+>
+> - Z-Code version 8 (medium-sized textual projects: most portable)
+>
+> - Glulx (large and multimedia projects: most capable)

+The default is Glulx, and that is what almost all users accept, but there are certainly still users creating small Z-machine story files.
+The setting matters a great deal because Z-code story files are not only small, they handle data in smaller chunks: it's a 16-bit virtual computer, not a 32-bit one like Glulx.
+This is why `number` values can be so much larger in Glulx.
+Glulx also offers the `real number` kind, which is not available with the Z-code setting, and so on.
+There are further differences to do with visual effects.

+Though it is not offered as a setting in the Inform apps, there's a third platform too: command-line Inform tools can compile to a C program which can then be compiled as a binary program on almost any computer.
+C behaves very like Glulx as a platform for Inform, but there are a handful of differences.

+So although an extension should ideally work fine on all platforms, some inevitably can't, and they need to signal that to Inform.

+So let's suppose that `Ducking Action` needs to compute the precise head velocity of the player in meters per second, and needs real arithmetic to do that.
+If so, it cannot run on the Z-machine, and the extension header ought to say so.
+To do that, it can optionally contain a _compatibility note_, like the one here:

-	Version 2 of Basic Screen Effects (for Z-Machine version 8 only) by ^{@Emily Short} begins here.
+	Version 1 of Ducking Action (not for Z-machine) by Peter Drake begins here.

-Other examples might be `(for Glulx only)`, or `(for Z-machine only)`.
-If no such proviso is given, the extension is assumed to be compatible with every story file format.

-Extensions are also able to include material which is only used on some story file formats and not others – in principle, this might allow the same facilities to be provided to the author whatever story file format is used, but to achieve these effects differently depending on the current Settings.
-The convention here is exactly like `not for release`: if a heading or subheading in the source text contains a bracketed proviso, then the material under that heading (and under its dependent subheadings) will be ignored if the current story file format does not match.
-For example:
+Historically, Inform only supported four compatibility notes:

+	(not for Z-machine)
+	(not for Glulx)
+	(for Z-machine only)
-	Section 2.3G (for Glulx only)
+	(for Glulx only)

-	To reveal the explosion:
-		[...the Glulx way...]
+But it now supports quite a variety of compatibility notes.
+As noted above, there's now a third platform, `C`, so these are possible too:

+	(not for C)
-	Section 2.3Z (for Z-machine only)
+	(for C only)

-	To reveal the explosion:
-		[...the Z-machine way...]

-would ensure that `reveal the explosion` works nicely whichever story file format is used.

-The terms `Glulx` and `Z-machine` above are used a little loosely, for historical reasons.
-They really mean to choose between a 32-bit architecture, as exemplified by the Glulx virtual machine for interactive fiction devised around 2000, and a 16-bit architecture, as exemplified by the Z-machine from around 1980.
-The difference is partly in the size of numbers which can be stored, but affects many other things as well, as all modern IF uses the default `Glulx` setting, that is, 32-bit.

-However, it is now possible to compile Inform projects to C programs too, in which case they will run as executables on whatever computer then compiles those C programs: they will not run in virtual machines but on actual ones.
-The C output option also uses 32-bit, and so when compiling to C, which can only be done using Inform as a command-line tool, headings `(for Glulx only)` are used and those `(for Z-machine only)` are not.
-Inform does also support `(for C only)` and `(not for C)`, but these should only be used if really necessary.

-## Extensions can include other extensions

-^^{extensions: writing: including other extensions}

-Extensions can themselves contain `Include...` sentences asking for other extensions to be included.
-An extension might, for example, start like this:
+Inform also accepts `16-bit` and `32-bit` to mean any platform where values occupy that many bits: the Z-machine is 16-bit and C and Glulx are 32-bit.
+Moreover, for backwards compatibility reasons, Inform in fact interprets the terms `Z-machine` and `Glulx` as synonyms for `16-bit` and `32-bit`, rather than as requiring these specific platforms.
+So these all have the same practical effect:

+	Version 1 of Ducking Action (not for Z-machine) by Peter Drake begins here.
+	Version 1 of Ducking Action (not for 16-bit) by Peter Drake begins here.
+	Version 1 of Ducking Action (for Glulx only) by Peter Drake begins here.
+	Version 1 of Ducking Action (for 32-bit only) by Peter Drake begins here.

+If more platforms are added in future, it seems likely that this system will be made more flexible still.
+In general, good advice is to choose the simplest compatibility note possible.
+Here this seems clearest:

-	Version 1 of Basic Help Menu by Emily Short begins here.
+	Version 1 of Ducking Action (not for 16-bit) by Peter Drake begins here.

-	Include Menus by Emily Short.

-	...

-A project which asks to include `Basic Help Menu` will then also include `Menus`, even though the author might never even realise that.
-Indeed, the author could also have asked to include `Menus`, not realising that `Basic Help Menu` was going to ask for the same thing.

-So the same extension is often requested multiple times.
-This is fine if the version numbers in the requests are compatible, but they might not be.
-For instance, suppose the main source text asks to include version 2 of extension X, and also to include extension Y. Suppose further that Y contains a request to include version 4 of X. We now have two different requests for X, and they contradict each other – the major version of X cannot be both 2 and 4 at the same time.
-So Inform will produce a problem message in this case.

-But in cases where it is possible for everyone to be satisfied, Inform will try to find a solution.
-If one extension asks for version 2.3 of X, and another asks just for X, and a third asks for version 2.7.2 of X, then Inform will work out that any version number in the range 2.7.2 up to (but not including) 3 will be fine.
-If it can in fact find such an extension, it will then use it.
-So if the user has version 2.8.17 installed, everything is fine.

-If an extension does include other extensions, it is good style to place the `Include...` sentence(s) as early as possible after the introductory sentence, just so that human readers looking at the text of the extension can see these dependencies easily.
+An alternative to restricting `Ducking Action` like this is for it to provide two different versions of its functionality, one which works on each platform — then anybody can use it.
+This is the feature we will explore next.

-## Extensions can interact with other extensions {PM_HeadingInPlaceOfUnincluded} {PM_HeadingInPlaceOfUnknown} {PM_UnequalHeadingInPlaceOf}
+## Extensions which vary with use {PM_HeadingInPlaceOfUnincluded} {PM_HeadingInPlaceOfUnknown} {PM_UnequalHeadingInPlaceOf}

 ^^{extensions: writing: including other extensions} ^^{extensions: writing: modifying other extensions} ^^{headings: in extensions}

-When one extension is being used, it's probably only one among several.
-A really general-purpose extension might want to behave differently depending on which other extensions are also present.
-This can be achieved using headings which are `for use with` (or `without`) other extensions.
+We have already seen that it is possible for headings in the source text to be marked `(for release only)` or `(not for release)`.
+This provides what, in other programming languages, is sometimes called "conditional compilation".
+The program can come out in two different ways, depending on whether the user is making a regular compilation, or a final release one.
+And the difference is whether the material under these headings is included in the program or not.

+`(for release only)` and `(not for release)` are not the only markers like this which can be placed on a heading.
+Suppose we write out our example extension like so:

+	Version 1 of Ducking Action by Peter Drake begins here.

+	Ducking is an action applying to nothing.
+Understand "duck" as ducking.

+	Section on reporting (for 32-bit only)

+	Velocity is a kind of value.
+1.0 m/s specifies a velocity.

+	Report ducking:
+		let V be 0.04 m/s;
+		let R be a random number from 5 to 15;
+		say "You duck!
+Your head moves at [V times R]!"

+	Section on reporting (for 16-bit only)

+	Report ducking:
+		say "You duck!"

+	Ducking Action ends here.

+The practical effect is that on a 16-bit platform we get this content:

+	Ducking is an action applying to nothing.
+Understand "duck" as ducking.

+	Report ducking:
+		say "You duck!"

+Whereas on a 32-bit platform we get this:

+	Ducking is an action applying to nothing.
+Understand "duck" as ducking.

+	Velocity is a kind of value.
+1.0 m/s specifies a velocity.

+	Report ducking:
+		let V be 0.04 m/s;
+		let R be a random number from 5 to 15;
+		say "You duck!
+Your head moves at [V times R]!"

+And therefore if we duck on Glulx, we see something like ``You duck!
+Your head moves at 0.32 m/s!``, whereas on Z, we just get ``You duck!``.

+Two further features like this are provided to recognise that extensions might need to interact with each other.
+When `Ducking Action` is included in a project, quite likely other extensions are included in it, too.
+We can't know in advance what all of those will be.
+But let's suppose that `Ducking Action` can't work in the same story as an extension that we know is popular.
+We could then make part of `Ducking Action` read differently in that situation.
 For instance:

 	Chapter 2a (for use with Locksmith by Emily Short)

-specifies that everything under this heading (and its subheadings, if any) will be ignored unless the extension Locksmith by Emily Short is included.
+specifies that everything under this heading (and its subheadings, if any) will be ignored unless the extension `Locksmith by Emily Short` is included as well.
 Conversely,

 	Chapter 2b (for use without Locksmith by Emily Short)

-will be ignored unless it isn't included.
-This allows an extension to give two variations on the same material – one if Locksmith is present, the other if not.
+will be ignored unless `Locksmith` _isn't_ included.
+This allows an extension to give two variations on the same material – one if `Locksmith` is present, the other if not.
+This feature is probably best used in a positive way.
+For example, maybe `Ducking Action` can make ducking through doorways even more cool in projects which have `Locksmith` included too.

-Headings can also replace portions of extensions which have been included.
-For instance:
+The final way to use "conditional compilation" on headings is best avoided unless absolutely necessary.
+It's best explained by example:

 	Section 6 - Hacked locking (in place of Section 1 - Regular locking in Locksmith by Emily Short)

+If `Ducking Action` contains this section heading, then the material underneath it is spliced in to `Locksmith` in place of whatever `Locksmith` had put under the heading `Section 1 - Regular locking`.
+Here are some disclaimers:

+1) Above all, this is a potentially treacherous feature.
+Authors need to be vigilant to each other's changes if this is used.
+(What if Emily Short renames her sections, or moves material around between sections?)

-places the source text under the new heading in the place of the old (which is thrown away).
-If there should be two or more headings of the same name in the given extension, the first is the one replaced; if two or more headings attempt to replace the same heading in the given extension, the final attempt in source text order is the one which succeeds; and finally, heading dependencies like the above are scanned in a top-down way.
+2) If there should be two or more headings of the same name in the given extension, the first is the one replaced.

+3) If two or more headings attempt to replace the same heading in the given extension, the final attempt in source text order is the one which succeeds.

+4) Heading dependencies like the above are scanned in a top-down way.
 Thus, if we have:

        Chapter 2a (for use with Locksmith by Emily Short)

        [...]

        Section 1 - Hacked marbles (in place of Section 4 in Marbles by Peter Wong)

        [...]

-and we don't include Locksmith, then the replacement of Section 4 of Marbles is not made, because Section 1 – Hacked marbles is subordinate to the Chapter 2a heading which we've told Inform to ignore.
+   and we don't include `Locksmith`, then the replacement of `Section 4` of `Marbles` is not made, because `Section 1 – Hacked marbles` is subordinate to the `Chapter 2a` heading which we've told Inform to ignore.

-If the name of the heading to replace contains the word `in`, it's a good idea to use quotation marks for clarity:
+5) If the name of the heading to replace contains the word `in`, it's a good idea to use quotation marks for clarity:

        Section - Hacked questions (in place of "Section 4 - Phrase used to ask questions in closed mode" in Questions by Michael Callaghan)

+6) It bears saying again: use this feature only when really necessary.

 ## Extensions in the Index